dzervoudakes/grindstonejs/README.md

 ### parent()

-Get the parent element as a Grindstone object.
+Get the parent element as a new collection.

 ```js
 $('#selector').parent();